viktor-ferenczi/performance-improvements/README.md

 These two fixes combined makes grid merge and paste operations ~60-70% faster.

-### EOS_P2P
+### NETWORK_STATISTICS

-Eliminates 95% of the ~45% constant CPU core load imposed by the `VRage.EOS.MyP2PQoSAdapter.UpdateStats` method.
-It is done by replacing 19 out of 20 calls with a `Thread.Sleep(1)`.
+Eliminates 98% of the ~50% constant CPU core load imposed by the `VRage.EOS.MyP2PQoSAdapter.UpdateStats` method, even during **offline** games.
+It is done by replacing 49 out of 50 calls with a `Thread.Sleep(1)`.
+It limits the outer loop's frequency to less than 1000/s and spends less CPU power on gathering statistics.

-It make the game faster only if you have 4 or less CPU cores, since this method is called repeatedly in a loop on its own thread.
-It still helps to reduce CPU power consumption and cache misses even if you have more than 4 CPU cores.
+It makes the game faster only if you have 4 or less CPU cores, since this method is called repeatedly in a loop on its own thread.
+It still helps to reduce CPU power consumption and cache misses if you have more than 4 cores.

-How it affects the stability of networked multiplayer is yet to be measured.
+Whether it affects the stability of multiplayer networking or any other EOS related functionality is yet to be seen.